How much are Americans spending this holiday season?

 Holiday gifts, self-spending and more

-Those who plan to celebrate this holiday season (92% of U.S. adults) saw that a majority of their holiday spending will go to buying gifts for their family, friends and coworkers.
+Those who plan to celebrate this holiday season (91% of U.S. adults) say that a majority of their holiday spending will go to buying gifts for their family and friends.
 Like previous years, gift cards remain the most popular gift option due to their convenience and flexibility.
-Instead of picking out a physical gift, you can give them a way to spend money on something or at someplace they enjoy.

-While gifts account for about 2/3rd of the approximate spend during the holiday season, the remaining is spent on other seasonal items such as decorations and holiday cards.
+While gifts account for about 73% of the approximate spend during the holiday season, the remaining is spent on food, candy, decorations and holiday cards.

 PRO TIP: Set a holiday spending budget.
 Start the holiday season by creating a budget and deciding what you will spend on gifts, decorations, etc. Avoid splurging on something not on your list because it’s a good deal.
 Also, follow these tips to protect yourself from fraud this holiday season.